Mergener/stock-quote-alert/readme.md

 - `SMTPSSL` (bool): Whether to use SSL for the SMTP connection.
 Defaults to `false` if unspecified.

 - `MonitoringInterval` (int): Interval, in seconds, between each stock price check.
 Defaults to `10` if unspecified.

+- `EmailSpamInterval` (int): An interval, in seconds, to prevent email spam.
+This interval works as follows: if a 'buy' email is sent, no other 'buy' emaill will be sent until either this interval ends or the price drops below the upperbound.
+The equivalent logic also applies to 'sell' emails.
+Defaults to `3600` (1 hour) if unspecified.